 Q: Is senna tea safe?

-Q: Where to buy senna tea?
+Q: Where can I buy senna tea?

 A: Senna tea can be bought online or from health stores.